comet-ml/comet-mcp/README.md

 ### 2. Configuration File

-Create a `config.json` file for custom server configurations:
+Create a configuration for your AI system.
+For example:

 ```json
 {